Student Conduct Code - Section 5. Prohibited Conduct

 5.1 Respect for SELF

-Complicity is defined as being present while a violation to occurring, actively encouraging a violation to occur, or failing to report an alleged conduct violation.
-Students are expected to make decisions that align with the Code, those decisions include: 1) leaving the situation immediately; 2) encouraging individuals to cease the behavior; 3) leaving the situation immediately and reporting the alleged violation; or 4) staying and being charged with a violation of the Code.
+Complicity is defined as being present while a violation is occurring, actively encouraging a violation to occur, or failing to report an alleged conduct violation.
+Students are expected to make decisions that align with the Code, those decisions include but are not limited to: 1) leaving the situation immediately; 2) encouraging individuals to cease the behavior; 3) leaving the situation immediately and reporting the alleged violation; or 4) staying and being alleged with a violation of the Code.

 5.2 Respect for OTHERS

 Conduct that causes physical harm or endangers the safety or emotional health of any person.